MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

    `[link text](/docset-root/directory/article-name)`

 > [!IMPORTANT]
 > None of the above examples use the `~/` as part of the link.
-To link to a path at the root of the repository, start the link with `/`.
+To link to an absolute path that begins at the root of the repository, start the link with `/`.
 Including the `~/` produces invalid links when navigating the source repositories on GitHub.
 Starting the path with `/` resolves correctly.

 ## Links to anchors